 2.2 Good outlook with potential for a strong street frontage on main road and/or high pedestrian use road.
-Highly visible site with orientation of building shown in concept plans to face Tamatea Drive which creates the opportunity for strong street frontage. signage from main road.
+Highly visible site with orientation of building shown in concept plans to face Tamatea Drive which creates the opportunity for strong street frontage.
+Current site is not visible from street.
+This could be promoted with better signage from main road.
 Currently signage is minimal and aging.
 On site assessment.
 Score 3 1 1 2.3 Close to users and serves a wide catchment.
 Users of aquatic and dry centre facilities will most likely drive or take transport to venue, based on research done in the Taradale Aquatics Feasibility Study.
 Usage will be complemented by active recreation users to and from Park Island and growing neighbourhoods.
-Users generally drive to this existing value), as described in the Taradale Aquit services a wide catchment. uatics Feasibility Study.
-In this regard Desktop assessment of reports.
+Users generally drive to this existing volume, as described in the Taradale Aquit services a wide catchment.
+Desktop assessment of reports.
 Score 2 2 2 2.4 Close to a range of other services and facilities.
 Some services (shops, Doctors, library etc) near proposed site but planned growth in this area will develop over time.
 However, the site is near to expanding active recreation hub at Park Island, Prebensen Road Retail and the Tamatea Shopping Centre.
 There are services in surrounding stre recreation facilities including tennis, I On site assessment.
-Score 2 2 2 2.5 Limited overlap with other aquatic provisions The new 50m pool being developed by the Hawke's Bay Community Recreation Centre Trust in Hastings is less than 15 Desktop assessment of existing pools and distances calculated using Google Maps.
+Score 2 2 2 2.5 Limited overlap with other aquatic provisions Desktop assessment of existing pools and distances calculated using Google Maps.